djesmond1015/the_whispering_woods/README.md

 <br>

-3. Install the dependencies using pip
+3. Install the dependencies using pip.

 We assume that you have Python 3.6 or higher installed on your system.
 If not, please install it first.